 19. Get To Know Your Employees

 Have a genuine interest in the life of your employees outside work.
-Find out about their family and interest and treat them a san acquaintance, not a number.
+Find out about their family and interest and treat them as a co-worker, not a number.
 Support them in their personal life when they need it.
 This helps build a strong relationship.

 20. Communicate Clear Goals